 There can be no assurance that the governments in the jurisdictions in which we have assets will not adopt new royalty regimes or modify the existing royalty regimes which may have an impact on the economics of our projects.
 An increase in royalties would reduce our earnings and could make future capital investments, or our operations, less economic.
-On January 29, 2016, the Government of Alberta adopted a new royalty regime which took effect on January 1, 2017.
 See "Industry Conditions - Royalties and Incentives".